 This assessment audit was conducted under the authority of RCW 43.09.260, which requires the State Auditor's Office to examine the financial affairs of all local governments at least once every three years.
-Assessment audits are risk-based, limited-scope reviews of small local governments with less than \$300,000 in annual revenues.
-To help minimize audit costs, our work for this engagement was conducted off-site primarily using financial and other information provided by the District.
+Assessment audits are risk-based, limited-scope reviews of small local governments, generally defined as local governments with less than \$300,000 in annual revenues.
+To help minimize audit costs, our work for this engagement was conducted primarily using financial and other information provided by the District.